 Water District No.17 is located west of the City of Austin in Travis County, Texas, and at creation, encompassed approximately 4,500 acres of land.
 Subsequent annexations, including the annexation of the 4,490-acre Steiner Ranch Defined Area in 1987, have increased the service area to approximately 15,000 acres.
-The service area is bisected by Ranch Road (RR) 620 and extends from the intersection of RR 620 and Farm to Market (FM) Road 2222 in the north to approximately 9,399 acres within the District, including all of the Steiner Ranch Defined Area, lie wholly within the extraterritorial jurisdiction of the City of Austin, Texas.
+The service area is bisected by Ranch Road (RR) 620 and extends from the intersection of RR 620 and Farm to Market (FM) Road 2222 in the north to approximately one mile from the intersection of RR 620 and FM 71 in the south.
+Approximately 9,399 acres within the District, including all of the Steiner Ranch Defined Area, lie wholly within the extraterritorial jurisdiction of the City of Austin, Texas.
 The remaining acreage lies within the extraterritorial jurisdiction of the City of Lakeway and the Village of Bee Cave.
 (See District Map, Appendix B).